raivo-otp/ios-application/PRIVACY.md

 ## Information collection and use

-Raivo does not collect personally identifiable information in any way, nor does it use third party services that collect personally identifiable information in any way.
+Raivo does not collect personally identifiable information in any way, nor does it use third-party services that collect personally identifiable information in any way.

-## Links to other sites
+## Links to third-party sites

-This service may contain links to other sites.
+Raivo may contain links to third-party sites.
 If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by us.
-Therefore, I strongly advise you to review the privacy policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+Note that these external sites are not operated by Raivo.
+Therefore, it is strongly recommended to review the privacy policy of these websites.
+Raivo has no control over and assumes no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ## Changes to this privacy policy

-I may update this privacy policy from time to time.
+Tijme Gommers may update this privacy policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new privacy policy on this page.
+Tijme Gommers will notify you of any changes by posting the new privacy policy on this page.
 These changes are effective immediately after they are posted on this page.

 ## Security

-If you discover a security vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
-Please refer to the [security policy](https://github.com/tijme/raivo/blob/master/SECURITY.md) for information on reporting vulnerabilities.
+Please refer to the [security policy](https://github.com/tijme/raivo/blob/master/SECURITY.md) for information on reporting security vulnerabilities.

 ## Contact us

-If you have any questions or suggestions about the privacy policy, do not hesitate to contact us at `privacy[at]finnwea[dot]com`.
+If you have any questions or suggestions about the privacy policy, do not hesitate to get in touch via `privacy[at]finnwea[dot]com`.